mgomes/api_auth/README.md

 ### HTTP Client Objects

 Here's a sample implementation of signing a request created with RestClient.
-For more examples, please check out the ApiAuth Spec where every supported HTTP client is tested.

 Assuming you have a client access id and secret as follows: